voronokKita/howtoforum/README.md

 I wish that 22/02/24 is newer happened...<br>
 My country invaded another free country — country of my friends, country where have I been before in my childhood, from which my father's mother from, where I wanted to go when I become a programmer and earn some money.
 Thousends of innosent people dying along with their cyties, millions run.
 This is just some endless nightmare.
 And there is almost nothing I can do.<br>
 I just hope that if I keep working hard, one day I will have enough resources to help other people.

+#### finale

+I think I'm done with this project.
+There is much more that I want to do: in design and usability.
+But there is nothing that I can not do, so I don't learn something new from it.
+The site is fully working and I could expand and refactor it just eternally.
+So I think it's good time to stop and learn something new.<br>
+It turns out that I really need to learn and practice OOP.
+Because I often feel that I can make things much better by implementing them in from of objects.
+Like, the posts and threads in this case.